What is secukinumab?

 Important things to remember

-- If you stop secukinumab for any reason you must contact your rheumatologist.
+- If you stop secukinumab for any reason, you must contact your rheumatologist.
 Failure to do so may mean that your treatment may no longer be funded.

 - Remember to change the injection site each time secukinumab is injected.

-- If you need a vaccination, tell your doctor you are being treated with secukinumab before you have the vaccination.
-Some vaccines cannot be given while on sucukinumab.
+- If you need a vaccination, tell your doctor you are are being treated with secukinumab before you have the vaccination.
+Some vaccines cannot be given while on secukinumab.

 What is accessible design?